British Aircraft Eagle: Operational history

 Eagles were mainly sold to private owners, with a few also being used by flying clubs or as executive transports.
 In India, the Nawab of Sachin operated an Eagle as his personal aircraft.
 Eagles were also used for air racing, with several being entered into the King's Cup Races between 1935 and 1937.
 Single examples were also entered into the MacRobertson Air Race of 1934 between Britain and Australia and the 1936 Schlesinger Race between England and South Africa.
 Neither aircraft completed the races.

-At the outbreak of the Second World War, seven Eagles were pressed into RAF service in the UK, with two in Australia and one in Kenya, but the undercarriages proved vulnerable in RAF service, with most airframes being written off due to undercarriage failure.
-Two aircraft survived the war to be flown by civil owners in Australia.
+At the outbreak of the Second World War, seven Eagles were pressed into Royal Air Force (RAF) service in the UK, with two in Australia and one in Kenya.
+The undercarriage on these aircraft proved somewhat vulnerable and numerous airframes were written off due to undercarriage-related failures.
+Two aircraft survived the conflict were subsequently flown by civil owners in Australia.